cloudfoundry-attic/mssql-server-broker/README.md

 A sample project that demos usage of the broker and the connector.
 See its [readme](https://github.com/cf-platform-eng/ms-sql-server-broker/blob/master/sqlserver-client-example/README.md) for more details.

 ### [sqlserver-util](https://github.com/cf-platform-eng/ms-sql-server-broker/tree/master/sqlserver-util)
-Shared utilities for interacting with the SqlServer backend.
+Shared utilities for interacting with the SQL Server backend.